Castella: History

 In the 16th century, the Portuguese reached Japan and soon started trade and missionary work.
 Nagasaki was then the only Japanese port open for foreign commerce.
 This exchange, called the Nanban trade, brought many new things to Japan.
 The Portuguese introduced things such as guns, tobacco, pumpkins, and cakes baked with wheat flour, eggs, and milk.

 Castella cakes could be stored for a long time, and so were useful for the sailors who were out on the sea for months.
 In the Edo period, in part due to the cost of sugar, castella was an expensive dessert to make despite the ingredients sold by the Portuguese.
 When the Emperor of Japan's envoy was invited, the Tokugawa shogunate presented them with castella cakes.
 Over the years, the taste changed to suit Japanese palates.

 Varieties

-There are now many varieties made with ingredients such as powdered green tea, brown sugar, and honey.
+There are now many varieties made with ingredients such as powdered green tea, brown sugar, chocolate, and honey.
 They may be molded in various shapes; a popular Japanese festival food is baby castella, a bite-sized version.

-Siberia, castella cake filled with yōkan (sweet bean jelly), was popular in the Meiji era; it had a resurgence since it appeared in the 2013 animated film The Wind Rises, by Hayao Miyazaki.
+Siberia, a castella cake filled with yōkan (sweet bean jelly), was popular in the Meiji era; it had a resurgence since it appeared in the 2013 animated film The Wind Rises, by Hayao Miyazaki.

 Castella mix is used for the pancakes that are sandwiched together with sweet adzuki bean paste in the confection known as dorayaki.